Kristiyalno/ReDone/README.md

 - Playback can be stopped anytime by pressing the quit hotkey.
 - Infinite loops require quitting manually via the quit hotkey.
 - Hotkeys used by the script are ignored during recording to prevent self-triggering.
+- When playback starts, you will have 5 seconds to prepare before it begins.

 ---